 Your subscription will be held in escrow by Exodus until closing of this offering for up to one year.
-If we reject your subscription for any reason, we will not have any obligation to you except to return your subscription payment in the form of payment that was used by the participant on the original payment date.
+If the offering is terminated or expires for any reason or if we reject your subscription for any reason, and no shares of Class A common stock have been issued to you, we will not have any obligation to you except to return your subscription payment in the form of payment that was used by the participant on the original payment date.